01 Apr Selling What You Write: It’s What You Know and Who You Know

 Many people have great ideas for children’s books, but they never find the time to put the idea on paper (or computer).

 Or they lack confidence about how to tell the story.
-Our workbook, Write a Marketable Children’s Book in 7 Weeks, provides a scheduled guide to turning your idea into a story in less than two months.
+Our workbook, Write a Marketable Children’s Book, provides a scheduled guide to turning your idea into a story in less than two months.
 It shows how to do research to discover if your idea is marketable and how to inject kid appeal.
 It’s not a magic bullet, but you cannot sell it unless you write it.
 Our workbook is a practical, organized method, full of tips and plotting charts, that will enable you finally to turn your idea into a written story.